genapsys-stephen/BatchedSeqDataExtract/README.md

 ## Instructions
 - Must have key.txt, pull_data.py, process.py, config.json (same as "add_plots_to_google_slides_config.json" from slidebuilder)
-- Get key.txt file for accessing Google Cloud from Saleem maybe?
+- Get key.txt file for accessing Google Cloud from Saleem or An
 - Command to run: $python pull_data.py

 ## Requirements/Dependencies:
 - Command to install dependencies: $pip install httplib2 apiclient oauth2client
-- Command to update apiclient: s$pip install --upgrade google-api-python-client
+- Command to update apiclient: $pip install --upgrade google-api-python-client
 - It may give you an error and ask to install some other packages using pip install.